Diesel rebound, gas hike push fuel costs up

 Despite rising prices, the country’s fuel supply remains stable.

-Based on data from the DOE’s Oil Industry Management Bureau, the country maintains a comfortable level of petroleum reserves, with total inventory equivalent to 53.71 days of supply as of May 1.
+Based on data from the DoE’s Oil Industry Management Bureau, the country maintains a comfortable level of petroleum reserves, with total inventory equivalent to 53.71 days of supply as of 1 May.

 Gasoline and diesel, two of the most widely used fuels for transport and industry, both remain above the 50-day mark.